We use cookies to help provide you with the best possible online experience.

 Lab Tests and Monitoring

-We may have tested your height, weight, waist-to-height ratio, blood pressure, HbA1c (blood sugar control), ACR (kidney function urine test), liver and kidney function.
-Some of these tests also help check medication safety.
+Tests may have included blood pressure, HbA1c (blood sugar control), ACR (kidney function urine test), liver and kidney function, and your height height and weight.
+Some of these tests also help check that you can continue taking your medications safely.

 Accessing Your Results

-You can view your test results using the NHS App or by contacting reception for help.
-View your test results - NHS
+You can view your test results using the NHS App or by contacting reception for help

 Sick Day Rules

-If you become unwell with vomiting, diarrhoea, or a high temperature, you should temporarily stop taking some medicines - for example: SGLT2 inhibitors, ACE inhibitors, Diuretics (water tablets).
+If you become unwell with vomiting, diarrhoea, a high temperature, or unable to take on adequate food and fluids, you should temporarily stop taking some medicines - for example: ACE inhibitors, SGLT2 inhibitors, Diuretics (water tablets).
 These medicines can make dehydration or kidney problems more likely when you are unwell.
-You can restart them once you are feeling better and drinking fluids normally again.
-More information is available here.
+You can restart them once you are feeling better and drinking fluids normally again

 Pregnancy and Contraception

 - If you are planning to become pregnant, please let us know.
-Some medications (including ACE inhibitors, ARBs, statins, GLP-1 receptor agonists, and SGLT2 inhibitors) may need to be stopped or changed to protect you and your baby.
+Some medications may need to be stopped or changed to protect you and your baby.

 - If you are sexually active and not planning a pregnancy, discuss contraception options with us to ensure your medications and contraception work safely together.